 Early Romans had a religious, yet fundamental understanding of medicine.
 Deriving knowledge from the Medical Treatises and Methods of the Greeks, the Etruscans, the Egyptians, the Persians and other conquered peoples, the Romans came up with one of the best and most sophisticated Medical Systems of the Ancient World.
 The science of medicine and the human body was evolving.

-Ancient Romans often believed that diseases were brought on by the disfavor of the gods.
+Ancient Roman medicine was a combination of physical techniques using various tools and holistic medicine using rituals and religious belief systems.
+Many believed that diseases were brought on by the disfavor of the gods.
 They deeply believed that transcendental practices such as superstition, rituals, and a belief in spells would rid them of disease.
 Since many diseases soon or later went away, they believed they had managed to please the gods by performing the correct religious and spiritual acts.
 Religious cures were rare but magical treatment was commonly applied.
-This goes into the realms of natural products - herbology - and a primitive form of witchcraft and wicca.

 The practice of reading livers was common in the Roman world.
 After an animal was sacrificed its liver was examined by a priest who would interpret the liver.
 Looking at the liver, the priest would reveal good or bad omens from it.
 It was thought that the gods responses were communicated through the liver and other internal organs of a sacrificed animal.
 Healing was sought after from religious temples.
-Sacrifices were made to gods in particular Asklepios in hopes of receiving healing.
+Sacrifices were made to gods in particular Asklepios (see below) in hopes of receiving healing.

 Hospitals were originally built for the military.
 Under Gaius Marius, the Roman Army became the world's best trained and disciplined force, and some of this rubbed off onto the Medics too.
-The influence of superstitious quakery lessened and Roman Medicine took on a more practical approach.
+The influence of superstitious quackery lessened and Roman Medicine took on a more practical approach.
 It was still a trial and error process, but the Medics were more observant and carefully noted down any treatment that worked and this knowledge was passed on and could be successfully utilized by the next doctor.

 The fifteen-year civil war that directly following the assassination of Julius Caesar led to significant medical innovations.
 The war was fought between the best armies of the world and yielded such high levels of injury that the newly emerged emperor, Augustus, formed a professional military medical corps.
 Before this, doctors had fairly low status.
 August, realizing that they were key in an empire and especially an army, gave all physicians that joined his new army medical corps dignified titles, land grants, and special retirement benefits!
 For the next five hundred years, fueled by the motivations and opportunity for medical advancement supplied by the many battles, and supported by the powers that be, this serious group advanced the study and practice of medicine to a level not seen again until late in the nineteenth century.